Anteproperispomenon/os-string-compat/README.md

 ## To-Do

-Figure out a way to automatically test this package with multiple different versions of `filepath` and `os-string`.
-I've added tests from `os-string`, and I was able to find an issue that way, but testing it by manually changing the versions of `filepath` and `os-string` in `stack.yaml` is very long and tedious.
+Improve the GitHub Actions workflows so it can test it with different versions of GHC.
+I've gotten it to work with different versions of `filepath` and `os-string` by just manually creating different `stack.yaml` files and copying them over as needed, but so far they're all tested on GHC 9.8.4.

 ## Footnotes